The Aeon,

 Image is by Enrique Meseguer or darksouls1, from Pixabay.

-I wrote the poem "The Aeon" recently, and I in writing, I immediately paralleled it with one of my first poems.
+I wrote the poem "The Aeon" recently, and I immediately paralleled it with one of my first poems when I wrote it.
 Its genre is epigram.
 Its structure is the reverse of the structure of the poem "Homo Sapiens Sapiens 1981".
-I consciously created it in this manner.
+I consciously created it this way.

-With the poem "Homo Sapiens Sapiens 1981", which I wrote forty-five years earlier, this epigram forms an arc that encompasses the life of a person or being on the one hand, and also forms the cosmic and Gnostic epochal arc on the other.
-That is why I placed the two poems in one place, because their real message only unfolds if you read both of them one after the other.
+With the poem "Homo Sapiens Sapiens 1981", which I wrote forty-five years earlier, and with the poem Crater Wound, this epigram forms an arc that encompasses the life of a person or being on the one hand, and also forms the cosmic and Gnostic epochal arc on the other.
+For this reason, I placed the three poems in one place, because the real message only unfolds if you read all three in a row.

 The shell of petrified dimensions